cjobara/Obara-Lab-Website/_members/chris-obara.md

   orcid: 0000-0003-1028-6076
 ---

-Write some clever description here of Chris
+Write some clever description here of Chris that makes him not sound boring.